EdgeVerve/oe-migration/README.md

 <PROJECT_DIR>/db/2.0.0/meta.json
 ```
 <a name="bookmark6"></a>
-Each of these `meta.json` files define the contexts and data file details for its corresponding DB version migration.
+Each of these `meta.json` files define the contexts and data file/JS script details for its corresponding DB version migration.
 In addition, the `meta.json` can also optionally configure -
 - whether all tables or specified tables are cleared or not before migration
 - whether oeCloud validations are skipped for migration or not
 - whether the json data is to be used to do an updateAttributes instead of an upsert or not